tock/tock/doc/courses/rustconf/capsule.md

 to write a new one.
 This capsule will, when the system boots, start sampling the 9DOF sensor once a second and printing the results as serial output.

-First, make a branch of the Tock repository, so you'll have a clean master, as we're going to be modifying the boot sequence of Hail.
-We're going to replace the `NineDof` capsule, which provide access to the FXOS8700 sensor to processes through system calls, with a capsule that reads the sensor and sends `debug!` messages with its values.
+First, because we're going to be modifying the boot sequence of Hail, make a branch of the Tock repository; this will keep your master branch clean.
+We're going to replace the `NineDof` capsule, which provides access to the FXOS8700 sensor to processes through system calls, with a capsule that reads the sensor and sends `debug!` messages with its values.

-In `capsules/src`, create a new capsule named `rustconf`.
-This capsule is going to use two other capules: `fxos8700cq` and
+First, in `capsules/src`, create a new capsule named `rustconf`.
+This capsule is going to use two other capsules:
+`virtual_alarm` and `fxos8700cq`.
+Every second, the capsule will sample the FXOS and print those values using `debug!`.
+Your capsule will use `virtual_alarm` to receive a callback once a second, and `fxos8700cq` to sample the 9DOF sensor.

+Second, add `rustconf` to the capsules crate.
+In `capsules/src/lib.rs`, add `pub mod rustconf;` at the bottom of the file.

+Third, in `rustconf.rs`, define a generic struct called `RustConf`.
+This struct needs two generic type parameters: a lifetime and a generic data type that implements the trait `time::Alarm`:

+    pub struct RustConf<'a, A: time::Alarm + 'a> {

+It should have three fields: a reference with lifetime `'a` to a `hil::ninedof::NineDof``, a reference with lifetime '`a` to a `time::Alarm`` (`A`), and a `Cell<u32>` to store the interval at which the capsule should sample.

+Fourth (and fifth and sixth!), you'll need three `impl` sections.
+The basic one will contain `new`, which has the signature

+    pub fn new(driver: &'a hil::ninedof::NineDof,
+               alarm: &'a A) -> RustConf<'a, A> {

+as well as a method to start the capsule:

+    pub fn start(&self, interval: u32) -> ReturnCode {

+The second is for `time::Client`, which provides the callback from the virtual alarm:

+    impl<'a, A: time::Alarm + 'a> time::Client for RustConf<'a, A> {
+        fn fired(&self) {

+The last is for `hil::ninedof::NineDofClient``, which provides the callback for the 9DOF sensor to signal it has completed a sample:

+    impl<'a, A: time::Alarm + 'a> hil::ninedof::NineDofClient for RustConf<'a, A> {
+        fn callback(&self, arg1: usize, arg2: usize, arg3: usize) {

+The basic logic is that when a `RustConf` is instantiated, its interval is
+0. Calling `start` stores the interval in the structure and calls `alarm` to issue a callback interval ticks in the future.
+On Hail, there are 32kHz ticks/second, (it's based off an ultra-low power 32kHz oscillator).
+So specifying an interval of 32768 (2^15) will tick once a second.

+The `fired` callback requests a reading from the 9DOF sensor.
+The 9DOF API provides three functions to choose from:

+    fn read_accelerometer(&self) -> ReturnCode
+    fn read_magnetometer(&self) -> ReturnCode
+    fn read_gyroscope(&self) -> ReturnCode

+For starters, just call one of the three.
+You might want to add a small `debug!` statement in `fired` to make sure it's being called.
+Then, in `callback`, print out the three values (`arg1`, `arg2`, `arg3`) with a `debug!` statement.

+`ReturnCode` can take many values.
+If you wanted to do some detailed error reporting, you could match on the result.
+For now, it's OK to just check that it's `ReturnCode::SUCCESS` and print an error if it's not.

+Go to the top-level Tock directory and `make`.
+The Tock build process should try to compile your capsule and include it in the capsules crate.
+Once your code is compiling, we'll try incorporating it into the boot sequence and get it working.

+#### Add Your Capsule to the Boot Sequence (25m)